DuhonTheGuy/RPG-Generator/README.md

 # Contact

-My contact email is duhontheguy@gmail.com, but you can also contact me on Discord under the username Duhon#1833 (If your friend request is declined, go for the email, I might have confused you with spam).
+My contact email is duhontheguy@gmail.com, but you can also contact me on Discord under the username duhon (If your friend request is declined, go for the email, I might have confused you with spam).

 # Activity